qrider71/tacho/README.md

 You can install from sources as described above or download the binary from Github: https://github.com/qrider71/tacho/releases

-You should pick the file perftacho-linux-x.y.z
+You should pick the file perftacho-linux-x.y.z and copy it to your bin folder (which should be in your PATH)

 ## Windows

 You can install from sources as described above or download the binary from Github: https://github.com/qrider71/tacho/releases

-You should pick the file perftacho-windows-x.y.z.exe
+You should pick the file perftacho-windows-x.y.z.exe and copy it to your bin folder (which should be in your PATH)